primesearch/LLR/linux64llr/Readme.txt

     Verbose=1 : Get more details in the results file (default : 1 line/result).
     StopOnSuccess=1 : Stop the job when a prime or PRP is found.
+    BeepOnSuccess=1 : Make noise at a positive result, if both Stop and Beep are set, make noise until stopped by the user!
+    StopOnPrimedK=<number> : after <number> sucesses with this k value, skip further pairs having the same k value (usually, <number> = 1).
+    StopOnPrimedN=<number> : Same thing, involving the value of n.
+    StopOnPrimedB=<number> : Same thing, involving the base value.
     Verify=1  : Suppress prefactoring or previous PRP test.
     NoPrefactoring=1 : Suppress prefactoring (Gaussian Mersenne or Wagstaff).
     ErrorCheck=1 : Check errors on each iteration (it's time consuming!).